Taofik/HTML-CSS-ESSENTIALS-PROJECT/README.md

 -   Every website page was viewed on variety of device from laptop, desktop, OneplusNode and Iphone13.
 -    Homepage lighthouse  [viewresult](./assets/images/lighthouse%20testing.png)

+## Testing User Stories from User Experience (UX) Section
+-   #### First Time Visitor Goals

+ 1. A first timer wants to easily understand the main purpose of the website from the homepage at first glance.<br>
+        a.
+Upon entering the page, the user will see four nav links and a summary of the kindergarten's locations, staffs and kids in numbers.<br>
+        b. when the user scroll down a bit the goal of the kindergarten is clearly visible, which is safety and happiness of the kids.
+ 2. A first timer should be able to navigate around the webpages through the nav links and connects with the admin social media.<br>
+        a.
+The user can scroll down the page and navigate to the social media links to connect with the school.<br>
+        b.
+The can easily hover on the nav links to view other pages, such as the history of the school on aboutpage, get the contact information on the contact page.
+ 3. A first timer wants to be able to register their kids on register page and also contact the school by email or phone.  <br>
+        a.
+The user can navigate to the register page, fill the form and send it.

+-   #### Returning and Frequent user Goals

+ 1. Returning and frequent users wants updates on kindergarten locations
+        a.
+Upon entering the website, the returning and frequent users will be able to see any update on the school location and number of staffs.
+        b.
+These users can send a message on the contact information links by given their emails and message.
+ 2. Returning and frequent users wants news on activities planned for children through the social media links.
+        a.
+These users should be able to see updates on the excursions and related activities through the social media links

 ### Known Bugs

 -  On mobile device the background image on the about famfik page refuses to load sometimes.